-In this post, we are going to explain the difference between reproduction printing and printmaking so you can title your art correctly.
+In this post, we will explain the difference between reproduction printing and printmaking so you can title your art correctly.

 The Word Print

-When referring to artwork, the word print could describe individual prints made by hand (printmaking) or a digital reproduction (fine art prints, giclee prints).
+When referring to artwork, the word print could describe individual prints made by hand (printmaking) or digital reproduction (fine art prints, giclee prints).
 The word “print” used for photography is a digital reproduction of a photograph.

 What is Printmaking

 Printmaking is an art form.

-Printmaking is when an artist transfers an image from a template onto another surface.
+Printmaking involves an artist transferring an image from a template onto another surface.
 Popular surfaces used for printmaking are paper and fabric.

-An artist creates the template on either wood, glass, or metal, then inks and presses it on another surface to create the print.
+An artist creates the template on wood, glass, or metal, then inks and presses it on another surface to create the print.

-The artist can either sell the prints as an open edition or a limited edition.
+The artist can sell the prints as an open or a limited edition.

 The Brook 1829